racket/racket/racket/src/README.txt

 --enable-crossany

- Creates a Racket build, whether CS or BC, that by default compiles to a machine- and variant-indendent format.
-That format is normally used as a stepping stone to a machine- and variant-specific format, since loading variant-inpendent bytecode can be very slow.
+ Creates a Racket build, whether CS or BC, that by default compiles to a machine- and variant-independent format.
+That format is normally used as a stepping stone to a machine- and variant-specific format, since loading variant-independent bytecode can be very slow.

 --enable-gracket (BC only)